trueos/trueos-docs/trueos-handbook/postinstall.rst

 has been phased out of |trueos| and is automatically removed from legacy installs dated 10-28-16 and older by :command:`pc-updatemanger`:

-This script is used to define a list of services such as *PCDM* designated to boot by default on a desktop.
+This script defines a list of services such as *PCDM* designated to boot by default on a desktop.
 It also defines what drivers to load on a desktop.
 This is now accomplished when the *trueos-desktop* or *trueos-server* package is installed using :command:`sysrc` or other methods.
 Now there is no need to keep an extra overlay file to accomplish this behaviour.

 .. index:: desktop pkginstall script
 .. _TrueOS desktop pkginstall script: